-February – December of next year
+February – December of the next year

 Soon after their January kick-off meeting, all juniors start a series of meetings with their college counselor.
 Meeting frequency is tailored to the needs of each student.

-New this year, all parents of juniors are required to join their student for a follow-up meeting with a college counselor after the initial student-only meeting.
+All parents of juniors are required to join their student for a follow-up meeting with a college counselor after the initial student-only meeting.
 Historically, the college counselors have met with students and parents together on request.
 Now we make these joint meetings a requirement to ensure that students feel unified support for their decisions at home and school.